 Imperfect Hedges and Cross-Hedges

-- The quantity to be hedged may be different from the quantity that can be covered by a futures contract.
+- The quantity to be hedged may differ from the quantity that can be covered by a futures contract.

-- There may not be a futures contract for a particular commodity or for a particular quality of the commodity.
+- Futures contracts for a particular commodity or for a particular quality of the commodity may not exist.

 Another drawback of standardization of contracts covering commodities is that the quality and kind of the commodity must be specified, so that commodities not covered by any futures contract cannot be hedged directly by using futures.
 However, these commodities can be covered by non-regular hedges, such as cross-hedges and ratio hedges.

-Cross-hedging hedges 1 commodity with a futures contract for a closely related commodity, which has a positive correlation in price.
+Cross-hedging hedges a commodity with a futures contract for a closely related commodity not covered by a futures contract, but which has a positive price correlation.
 For instance, there are no futures for palm oil, but there is for soybean oil.
 Both oils are used extensively in food processing, so they are closely correlated in price.
 Another common type of cross-hedge is the hedging of interest rates on different financial instruments.
 For instance, commercial paper and CDs can be hedged with futures of short-term Treasuries, while investment-grade corporate bonds can be hedged with Treasury bond futures.

 Ratio hedges are used when the volatility of the underlying assets in a cross-hedge differ significantly.
 Instead of having a one-to-one relationship, the less volatile asset is hedged with a lesser quantity of the more volatile asset.
 So if the volatility of commercial paper is 1.1 times the volatility of two-year T-note futures, then a hedger can cover $900,000 worth of commercial paper with $1 million of T-note futures.